 Attendance: Those accepted are required to attend the DC in person.
 Participants will also likely be required to present a poster on their work during the poster session at the main conference.

 Selection: Submissions will be reviewed by a Program Committee of Doctoral Committee Mentors, with selection based upon the expected potential of both the student and their proposed work, as well as the expected benefit to the student from participation.
 Priority will be given to students whose research goes beyond locally available expertise at their home institutions.

-Financial support: In prior years, we have been able to support most expenses associated with attendance thanks to generous funding from the US National Science Foundation (NSF), the Artificial Intelligence Journal (AIJ), and other sponsors.
-For instance, in 2015, we funded airfare, one night of accommodation, registration, and meals at the DC.
-We are seeking to provide similar levels of support this year and will post more information about sponsorship when it is available.
+Financial support: We have been able to support most expenses associated with attendance (airfare, accommodation, full registration, and meals at the DC) thanks to generous funding from the US National Science Foundation (NSF), the Artificial Intelligence Journal (AIJ), and Bloomberg.

 Applications: Applicants must submit a solely-authored paper in English containing: 1) a Doctoral Research Overview; and 2) a Supplemental Paragraph.

 Doctoral Research Overview: Please summarize your doctoral research, including the following sections:

 Length and Organization: Your paper should be no more than 4 pages in total: 3 pages for the Doctoral Research Overview (including all figures and references), and the 4th page being the Supplemental Paragraph.
 The first page must contain the title of the paper, full author name, affiliation and contact details, an abstract of up to 250 words, and up to 3 keywords describing the research topic areas.